marialymperaiou/BiasBeware/README.md

 Participants must learn how to:
 - identify and remove subtle manipulative cues,
 - preserve product facts,
-- and bring model behavior back toward the neutral baseline.
+- and return the description distribution toward the neutral baseline.

-This makes Subtask C a benchmark for **controlled debiasing, faithful rewriting, and robust recommendation repair**.
+This makes Subtask C a benchmark for **controlled debiasing, faithful rewriting, and distribution-preserving sanitization**.

 # Check our website